DHdroid/nlp-improving-asr/README.md

 `--gpt_kind` : The model of lm.
 Default is "gpt2"
 `--lm_weight` : The weight of shallow fusion.
 Default is "0.05"
 `--ilm_weight` : The weight of internal lm weight.
 In our project this argument should be 0.
 Default is "0"
-`--shallow_fusion` : Select whether to sue shallow fusion.
+`--shallow_fusion` : Select whether to use shallow fusion.
 Default is "False"
 `--batch_size` : Batch size.
 Default is "1"
 `--beam_size` : Depth of beam search..
 Default is "5"
 `--cache_root` : Cache_root.
 `--num_data` : Number of datas to decode.
 When this argument is "-1", decode all datas.
 Default is "-1"
 `--dataset_offset` : Dataset offset.
 Default is "0"
-`--use_icl` : Select whether to us in-context learning.
+`--use_icl` : Select whether to use few-shot prompting.
 Default is "False"
 `--index_path` : Path of index file.
 `--csv_path` : Path of csv file.
 `--output_path` : Path of output file.